lkrsova/lkrsova.github.io/_posts/2022-07-08-leveldesign-resources.md

 tags: [video games, PhD]
 ---

 Back in April 2022, I was adamantly convinced that I don’t have a speck of design thinking in me and am artistically dumb as clay.
 But I wanted to learn how to build levels in video games.
 Three months later, I am a bit further on my journey.
-I've landed a game design internship at Warhorse Studios, and as we speak I'm bridging the gaping gap of being a total noob to becoming a junior level designer.
+I've landed a game design internship at <a href="https://warhorsestudios.cz/career/" target="_blank">Warhorse Studios</a> (we're hiring!), and as we speak I'm bridging the gaping gap of being a total noob to becoming a junior level designer.
 I still have so, so much to learn about level design but I’ve been told I am good at it, so I’ll keep leveling up.

 Along the way, I’ve built a **database of resources, discovered awesome communities and built a network of people that have helped me**, both directly and indirectly, with becoming a (baby) level designer. **This post is all about appreciating those connections and sharing all the resources with others**.